Gaby Roslin: Television

 In 2003, Roslin switched networks to Five (now Channel 5) where she co-hosted The Terry and Gaby Show with Terry Wogan.
-The magazine format could not compete with ITV's similar, long-established This Morning and the show ended after 200 episodes on 26 March 2004.
+The show ended after 200 episodes on 26 March 2004.

 In 2004, Roslin teamed up with Terry Wogan to co-host the first edition of Eurovision – Making Your Mind Up, the revamped successor to A Song for Europe, the UK's long-running pre-selection show for the Eurovision Song Contest.
 In 2005, she was replaced by Natasha Kaplinsky.

 She co-presented the daytime programme Solution Street with Ben Shephard.
 In February 2006, she took part in the BBC celebrity duet show Just the Two of Us, where she partnered ABC frontman Martin Fry.

 Roslin frequently appeared on the ITV lifestyle programme This Morning as a newspaper reviewer, often starring with her former radio co-host Paul Ross.

 From 2014 until 2016, she presented The National Lottery Draws live on BBC One.
 For three weeks in March 2014, Roslin presented a daily programme entitled Sport Relief's Top Dog on BBC Two.

 In 2014, Roslin co-presented the third series of BBC One's Food Inspectors programme with Matt Allwright and Chris Hollins.

 On 25 January 2015, Roslin took part in celebrity talent show Get Your Act Together.
-Since 2015, Roslin has been a regular stand-in presenter on the ITV Breakfast show Lorraine.
+She has also been a guest presenter on the ITV Breakfast show Lorraine.